sdjanian/sacanalysis/README.md

 | 37  | 22.67  | 0.49  | 4  | 126.07  | GazeCom_Data\all_features\beach\AAF_beach.arff  |AAF  |

 ## Content

-The module contains the following.```python load_gazecom_class.py``` is responsible for loading the GazeCom dataset into a dataframe in correct format. ```python caculateEvents.py``` generates an additional dataframe by using the output of ```python load_gazecom_class.py``` that contains information on the event level. ```python preprocessing.py``` prepares the GazeCom dataframe for analysis.
-An average composite saccade for each duration is computed as is various transformation and selection of saccades. ```python saccade_analysis.py``` performs the calculation of the various metrics for each saccade described in the paper. ```python saccade_plots.py``` contains the code for producing the pages of saccades ranked according to their metrics.
-Lastly ```python test_sacanalysis.py``` is a script written to test that the module has been installed correctly.
+The module contains the following:
+1.	```load_gazecom_class.py``` is responsible for loading the GazeCom dataset into a dataframe in correct format.
+2.	```caculateEvents.py``` generates an additional dataframe by using the output of ```load_gazecom_class.py``` that contains information on the event level.
+3.	```preprocessing.py``` prepares the GazeCom dataframe for analysis.
+An average composite saccade for each duration is computed as are various transformations and selection of saccades.
+4.	```saccade_analysis.py``` performs the calculation of the various metrics for each saccade described in the paper.
+5.	```saccade_plots.py``` contains the code for producing the pages of saccades (as pdf files) ranked according to their metrics.
+6. Lastly ```test_sacanalysis.py``` is a script written to test that the module has been installed correctly.

 ## Dependencies